-So, you’ve learned the basics of eBay selling and how to keep your feedback score high, and you’ve sold a couple of used things from around your house.
+So, you’ve learned the basics of eBay selling and how to keep your Feedback score high, and you’ve sold a couple of used things from around your house.
 You have the lay of the land.
 Now it’s time to start really making money selling on eBay.

 But where do you begin?
-How do you turn eBay from a way to clear out your garage to into a steady source of income?
+How do you turn eBay from a way to clear out your garage into a steady source of income?

 It turns out it’s easier than you might think.
 You just need to know two things:

 1. How to Determine Whether a Product Can Make Money on eBay

 As we cover in detail in "Selling on eBay for Beginners," the first thing you need to understand is eBay fees.
 A basic paid listing will cost you 10% of the total price you charge your customer (including shipping) plus $0.30.

 You have to determine if what you want to sell will make a profit despite those fees.
 Here’s how to do that in five steps:

 Step 1.
 Identify a Competitive Price

 When considering buying something to resell on eBay, you first need to review its going price.
 Let’s take a look at a pack of 24 AA and 24 AAA Duracell batteries:

 It looks like this pack generally costs $29.99.
 However, the two listings above come up almost immediately when someone types in “batteries.”
 Since they come from Top Rated Plus sellers and include free shipping, there’s no reason why someone wouldn’t just grab these excellent bargains immediately.